l0rd/openshift.io/FAQ.md

 Here are some commonly asked questions.

+### I try to login and I see _Username_ not approved.
+Click on the `Register Now` link in the landing page, and sign-in using your `@redhat.com` account.

+### I am an approved user, but I'm unable to get past the landing page.

+### The username in Keycloak is different than what I see on OpenShift.io
+This is a bug which is being fixed in https://github.com/almighty/almighty-core/pull/1367 After this PR is merged, re-login to OpenShift.io to be able to see your updated username.

 ### Where are my applications running ?
 Currently, the tenant URL is https://console.starter-us-east-2.openshift.com

+### My username on OpenShift.io is different than the name of the project created in my OpenShift online account

+This will cause issues with creating your QuickStart projects and pipelines.

+### I already have a project I had created in my OpenShift Online account.

 ### Jenkins is not responding, says "Application is not available"